WordOps/docs.wordops.net/docs/faq.md

 At the moment, WP-Rocket works properly on WordOps but do not receive any performance boost from our Nginx configuration.
 We are going to work on it and to provide additional Nginx configurations for WP-Rocket.

+### How to access to WordOps Dashboard ?

+WordOps dashboard is available on `https://YOUR.SERVER.IP:22222` or `https://YOUR.SERVER.HOSTNAME:22222`

+### What is the user/password of the web filemanager ?

+By default, user is admin and password too.
+After you logged in for the first time, you will have to change this password

 ### Why do I get warning from my web browser when opening WordOps backend ?

 At the moment, WordOps backend is secured with a self-signed SSL certificate, which provide the same level of encryption than any other certificate but do not come from a certificate authority.
 Your Web browser only warn you about the fact that the certificate wasn't issued by a trusted certificate authority.
 We are already working on adding the ability to secure WordOps backend with a letsencrypt SSL certificate.